Jenny Jones (snowboarder): Career

 On 9 February 2014 she finished third behind Jamie Anderson and Enni Rukajärvi to win a bronze medal in the women's slopestyle event at the 2014 Winter Olympics in Sochi.

 In recognition of her achievements for British Snowsports, the Ski Club of Great Britain awarded her the Pery Medal in 2014.

 In October 2014 she started presenting Jenny Jones' Extreme, a monthly radio series for BBC Radio 5 Live showcasing extreme sports.
 In December 2014 she was announced as one of the coaches for the second series of Channel 4's celebrity winter sports competition The Jump.

 As of 2022 she is retired from competition, and presents on BBC Ski Sunday while also holding snowboarding workshops.
-She also covered the 2022 Winter Olympics in Beijing for the BBC.
+She also covered the 2022 Winter Olympics in Beijing for the BBC, acting as a reporter.
+For the Milano Cortina 2026 Games, Jones worked for the BBC, reporting on the snowboarding and skiing events live from Livigno Snow Park.